ikatsov/tensor-house/README.md

 * Readiness assessment and requirement gathering questionnaires for typical enterprise AI/ML projects.
 * Datasets and simulators for rapid prototyping and model evaluation.

-TensorHouse focuses mainly on industry-proven methods and models that were originally developed either by industry practitioners or by academic researchers who worked in collaboration with leading companies in technology, retail, manufacturing, and other sectors.
+TensorHouse focuses mainly on industry-proven solutions that leverage deep learning, reinforcement learning, and casual inference methods and models.
+Most of these solutions were originally developed either by industry practitioners or by academic researchers who worked in collaboration with leading companies in technology, retail, manufacturing, and other sectors.

 ## How Does TensorHouse Help?
 TensorHouse helps to accelerate the following steps of the solution development:
 1. Faster evaluate readiness for specific use cases from the data, integrations, and process perspectives using questionnaires and casual inference templates.
 2. Choose candidate methods and models for solving your use cases, evaluate and tailor them using simulators and sample datasets.
 3. Evaluate candidate methods and models on your data, build prototypes, and present preliminary results to stakeholders.

+## What Libs Does TensorHouse Use?
+All prototypes and template are implemented in Python using a limited set of standard libraries:
+* Deep learning: mostly TensorFlow, some prototypes use PyTorch
+* Reinforcement learning: RLLib
+* Causal inference: DoWhy
+* Probabilistic programming / Bayesian inference: PyMC
+* Generative AI: LangChain
+* Traditional ML: statsmodels, scikit-learn
+* Basic libs: numpy, pandas, matplotlib, seaborn

 ## Illustrative Examples